telefonicaid/fiware-monitoring/doc/index.rst

 See also
 ========

-- `Monitoring Federation Infrastructure`_

-   This presentation summarises the development of this component as a joint task between FIWARE and XIFI projects.
+`Monitoring Federation Infrastructure`_ presentation summarises the development of this component as a joint task between FIWARE and XIFI projects.

 ..
 REFERENCES

 .. _FIWARE Monitoring GitHub: https://github.com/telefonicaid/fiware-monitoring.git